cunarist/solie/README.md

 Since this is a Python project, you need to install some things on your system first.
 But don't worry, it won't be as hard as you think if you adhere to the following instructions.

 First, make sure [`Miniconda`](https://docs.conda.io/en/latest/miniconda.html) is installed on your system.
+You should make sure that you add `conda` to path environment variable.

-Before going on to the next step, always make sure that your current working directory of the terminal is this project folder.
+When using terminal commands from the following steps, always make sure that your current working directory is this project folder.

 Create or update the conda environment in the terminal.